-- Ask if the person would like to go to the toilet before getting dressed.
+- Ask the person if they would like to go to the toilet before getting dressed.

-- Try to keep to the person's preferred routine - for example, they may like to put on all their underwear before putting on anything else.
+- Try to keep to the person's preferred routine - for example, they may like to put on all their underwear and socks before putting on anything else.

-- It can be useful if the person wears several layers of thin clothing rather than one thick layer, as they can then remove a layer if it gets too warm.
+- It can be useful if the person wears several thin layers of clothing, particularly in cold weather, rather than one thick layer, as they can then remove a layer if it gets too warm.

 - Remember that the person may no longer be able to tell you if they are too hot or cold, so keep an eye out for signs of discomfort.

 Sometimes people with dementia are reluctant to undress, even when they go to bed, or will refuse to change their clothes.
 It's important to make sure the person changes their clothes every day, and to find ways to do this without upsetting them.
 Here are a few ways you could persuade someone:

 - Remove dirty clothing and put clean clothing in its place when the person is in the bath or shower, or when they go to bed.

 - Encourage them to change for certain occasions, for example because someone is coming to visit, or they are due to go to a formal group event.